Explore UCD

 Approaches to Teaching and Learning:

-The lectures will involve the lecturer raising philosophical problems, students thinking about and responding to these problems and the lecturer responding to these responses.
-They will be highly interactive.
-There will also be tutorials throughout the trimester where students may develop their ideas in a less pressurised context, learning from one another.
-The work required for the online assignments will involve a very small amount of reading and will mainly be individual reflection.
-The use of Generative AI for the short assignments is not permitted and will get no grade.
+The lectures will be highly interactive.
+The lecturer will give an introduction to various philosophical problems which students think about and respond to, and the lecturer will respond to these responses.
+There will also be small group-based tutorials throughout the trimester for students to discuss and develop their ideas in response to the lectures and readings, and learning from each other.
+The work required for the online assignments will involve a small amount of reading and individual reflection on the themes of the module.
+Use of Generative AI for the short assignments is not permitted and will get no grade.

 Requirements, Exclusions and Recommendations